-In short, the critical new observation is that an efficient and effective academic might retain about 1 day per week in which to do their own 'hands-on' research; of this up to 0.5 days c be committed to (e.g. insurance) focused implementation (i.e. impact).
-Prioritization is key, and any choice to do something is inevitably a choice to discard an opportunity of less potential value; often, an impact task will be competing directly against the little curiosity-driven research that is possibleA convincing (self-)justification is likely therefore needed well before any official appraisal. time with family or children, or weekend recreational activities (e.g. see Bothwell, 2018).
+In short, the critical new observation is an estimate that an efficient and effective full-time academic might retain about 1 day per week in which to do their own 'hands-on' research; of this up to 0.5 days could be committed to business (e.g. insurance sector) focused implementation (i.e. impact) without case-specific negotiation (e.g. for a KE Fellowship).
+Prioritization is key, and without expanding working hours, any choice to do something is inevitably a choice to discard an opportunity of less potential value; often, an impact task will be competing directly against the little curiosity-driven research that is possible.
+A convincing (self-)justification is likely therefore needed well before any official appraisal.
+With any expansion of hours, impact-related work could readily be competing against time with family or children, or weekend recreational activities (e.g. see Bothwell, 2018).

-As Teichler et al (2013: p99) note the presence of stringent time constraints is certainly not unique, and applies equally to other high-skilled jobs (e.g. in the insurance sector). .1.2 Direction from funding bodies
+As Teichler et al (2013: p99) note, the presence of stringent time constraints is certainly not unique, and applies equally to other high-skilled jobs (e.g. in the insurance sector).
+So, taking a positive view, mutual understanding of the nature of each other’s time-pressured work environments might be a point of commonality and help in building trust-based personal relationships between academics and practitioners within business.

+6.1.2 Direction from funding bodies

 Ultimately, the topics, scope and even existence of environmental science research are set by funding bodies.
-Funders may be government (i.e. NERC) or (e.g. Willis Research Network, AXA Research Fund).
-Government funding may be either specific to particular projects through grant bids to particular funding 'calls', eligibility restricted to certain topic areas, geographic locations or status of applicant.
+Funders may be government (i.e. UKRI, NERC) or business (e.g. Willis Research Network, AXA Research Fund).
+Government funding may be either specific to particular projects through grant bids or to particular funding 'calls', with eligibility potentially restricted to certain topic areas, geographic locations or the status of the applicant.
 Conversely, if a business is prepared to fund a particular topic then there is a good chance it will get done.
-It is also notable that UKRI funding now typically incentivises collaboration with (Sect. .2.2).
+It is also notable that UKRI funding now typically incentivises collaboration with business, discussed below (Sect.
+6.2.2).

-.1.3 Intellectual Property
+6.1.3 Intellectual Property

-Dowling et al. (2015: p27) review the barriers to -business collaboration (e.g. identifying partners inside insurers (Abreu et al., 2009)).
-One notable barrier comes from expectations about knowledge ownership and exclusive use (e.g. Dowling, 2015). his a fundamental mismatch between creating benefit for society directly by publishing (i.e. not supporting the profits of one company) and supporting the public only indirectly via tax of increased revenue or better insurance products.
-Ultimately, cannot compromise on publication.
+Dowling et al. (2015: p27) review the barriers to university-business collaboration (e.g. identifying partners inside insurers (Abreu et al., 2009)).
+One notable barrier comes from any rigidity in expectations about knowledge ownership and exclusive use (e.g. Dowling, 2015).
+If expectations are too strict, this presents a fundamental mismatch between creating benefit for society directly by publishing (i.e. not supporting the profits of one company) and supporting the public only indirectly via tax of increased revenue or better (re)insurance products.
+Ultimately, university-based environmental scientists cannot compromise on publication.
 Illustratively, a compromise is to use post-project embargo periods for publications or data (e.g. 6-12 month) (Drexl, 2016; e.g. Morris et al., 2011; Moulin, 2018; UKRI, 2018b), perhaps explaining relatively low levels of concern amongst individual academics about this issue (i.e. Abreu et al., 2009).
-The insurance sector is a multi-national illustration that these considerations are similar across the globe.
+The insurance sector is a multi-national illustration that these considerations are similar across the globe but also that solutions exist (see below).

-.1.4 Track Record
+6.1.4 Track Record

-Globally, international reputation is important both directly in appraisals (e.g. Table 2) and obtaining funding and requires a track record in specific activities (Sect. .3.1).
-Thus, there is some need for continuity, which may be perceived as 'pet projects' by
+Globally, international reputation is important both directly in appraisals (e.g. Table 2) and obtaining funding and requires a track record in specific activities (Sect.
+5.3.1).
+Thus, there is some need for continuity in research themes, which may be perceived as a pursuit of 'pet projects' by business; this term voices frustration felt in business when an academic appears to use a collaboration as a vehicle for pursuing an existing blue-skies project without deviation to accommodate business needs.

-.2 What motivates research scientists to do specific work?
+6.2 What motivates research scientists to do specific work?